S3bb1/ah-dashboard-plugin/README.md

 - Drag and Drop Dashboard with custom widgets ( Time, CPU usage, ... )
 - Overview of all registered Actions
 - Real Time Logs from ActionHero over Chat functionality
+- Overview of all registered Routes

+Todos:

+- Create/Update/Delete Routes
+- more Widgets for Dashboard
+- REDIS viewer

 first screenshots :